-The species has now apparently gone from West Kent (vc16), although it might still be worth searching the south beach at Grain, from which FR took material in 1955 (MNE).
+The species has now apparently gone from West Kent (vc16), although it might still be worth searching the south beach at Grain, from which FR took material in 1955 (MNE), although coastal works have changed the terrain.
 It is regarded as nationally scarce, but is widely scattered around British coasts and is not regarded as being subject to any particular threat.
 In Kent, it is well represented in the Sandwich and Dungeness areas and is not rare or scarce.

-This subspecies was not separated recorded in Hanbury and Marshall (1899), and presumably it was passed over as part of the range of variation of the species.
-Specimens in MNE go back to 1953, predominantly from the Sandwich dunes or from sandy or shingly ground at and around the coast in the south east of the county (Dungeness / Lydd / Greatstone / Littlestone.
+This subspecies was not separately recorded in Hanbury and Marshall (1899), and presumably it was passed over as part of the range of variation of the species.
+Specimens in MNE go back to 1953, predominantly from the Sandwich dunes or from sandy or shingly ground at and around the coast in the south east of the county (Dungeness / Lydd / Greatstone / Littlestone).